OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Communication model

-A representation of the way messages are transmitted between chains.
+A representation of how messages are transmitted between chains.
 A general expectation of these chains is that they operate on their own clocks and are independent of each other.
 As such, the minimal secure model is that of an asynchronous message-passing system with a source account and a destination account.

 More sophisticated functionalities such as synchronous delivery, multi-sends, and multi-hop can be implemented on top of the base protocol.